Related link: Cube Load with Drillthrough

 |Target Cube:||Cube in the Jedox In-Memory DB|

 The load mode selected depends on the existing structures and data in the target system.
+This field is required.
 Cube load modes are:

 Can be set to write on consolidated elements.
 Possible values are:

 The Splash mode is set to “disabled” unless otherwise indicated.
 Splash modes “add” and “set” are only possible in combination with load modes “insert” and “delete”.
 Further information on the topic of splashing can be found in the article Splashing: Data Entry on Consolidated Cells

 In general, if you write data to a cube cell, the dimension elements of the cell path must exist for all dimensions.
 You can configure how the cube load should react if this is not the case for one (or several) dimensions: